rebeccajaubert/COMP-424-Final-Project/README.md

 # SaboteurComp424

-see project description and specification and saboteurRules files
+Implementation of an AI agent that can beat an opponent making only random choices at Saboteur (see project description and specification and saboteurRules files )